trustoverip/tswg-did-method-webs-specification/spec/keri.md

 [[def: Pre-rotation]]

 Optionally, the inception event of an AID can also reference the hash of the _next_ key that will be used to control the AID.
 This changes how the AID is derived: `derive( initial_public_key, next_key_hash )`.
 KERI calls this feature [[ref: pre-rotation]]; AIDs that use it are called [[ref: transferrable]] AIDs because their control can be transferred to new keys.
-AIDs that do not use pre-rotation cannot change their keys, and are thus thus [[ref: non-transferrable]].
+AIDs that do not use pre-rotation cannot change their keys, and are thus [[ref: non-transferrable]].

 Pre-rotation has profound security benefits.
 If a malicious party steals the private key for an AID with this feature, they only accomplish _temporary_ mischief, because the already-existing KEL contains a commitment to future state.
 This prevents them from rotating the stolen AID's key to an arbitrary value of their choosing.
 As soon as the AID owner suspects a compromise, they can do a valid rotation that locks the attacker out again.